 The Writing Center offers several courses to help students improve their writing and presenting skills.
 These courses are graded, but do not count toward your degree, and are offered at a discounted rate.

 To enroll in one of the Writing Center courses, go to your class registration in the portal and search for the courses' listings under Languages for Graduate Study.
-International students with a TOEFL score of 100 or lower will be automatically enrolled in the Foundations course and the Writing course their first semester.
-For more information, please email us at email@example.com.
+International students might be automatically enrolled in the Foundations course and the Writing course their first semester based on their TOEFL scores.
+For more information, please email us at firstname.lastname@example.org.

 Foundations in Graduate Writing and Presenting Course